qingreee1/material-theme-jetbrains-docs/docs/reference/components.md

 {% include figure.html content="/components/dropdown.png" caption="Dropdown/Comboboxes" %}

+{% include figure.html content="/screens/dropdownEnhanced.png" caption="Opened Dropdowns" %}

-The dropdowns/comboboxes got redesigned by having the same border as the inputs, which highlights on active/hover.
+- The dropdowns/comboboxes got redesigned by having the same border as the inputs, which highlights on active/hover.
+- Besides, they have been added more padding between items, as well as hovering over the selector, just like Material Design dropdowns.
+This behavior can be switched off via the `Compact Dropdowns` setting.

 ### Action Buttons

 {% include figure.html content="/components/actionButton.png" caption="Action Button" %}

-Action Buttons (or Toolbar buttons) got redesigned to display some sort of ripple when hovered/pressed.
+- Action Buttons (or Toolbar buttons) got redesigned to display some sort of ripple when hovered/pressed.

 ### Sliders